Ending a relationship

 Sit comfortably with both feet flat on the ground, close your eyes and take three big deep breaths in and out.
 Then visualise yourself staying in your marriage, see yourself as you are now, and then in five and ten years time.

 Notice how this feels in your body – do a quick scan from your feet up to your head.

 Now take three more big deep breaths in and out before seeing yourself in your mind’s eye leaving your relationship.
 You might not know how that will look, especially in five or ten years, so focus more on your feelings and on what you have left behind.

 Then scan your body and observe how it feels different.

 What message has your body given you?
 Keep listening to it!

 If you still need more clarity, please give me a call.
 I use a process with metaphors which will give you a different perspective, show you different options and help you find your best way through your situation.

-If you’re in a relationship that is physically or emotionally damaging to you or your children you need to get out.
+If you’re in a relationship that is physically or emotionally damaging to you or your children you probably need to get out.

 There’s always a way.